 Samsung launched it with Android 2.3.5 Gingerbread OS which was further upgraded to Android 2.3.6 GB OS.
-But after that, Samsung stopped releasing further updates and the users had to rely on those third party custom firmwares to experience the newly launched Android versions.
+But after that, Samsung stopped releasing further updates and the users had to rely on those third-party custom firmware to experience the newly launched Android versions.
 And the most important thing to flash any firmware is to enter the recovery mode.
-So in this guide we’ll discuss some detailed steps on how to boot Samsung Galaxy Y into Recovery Mode.
+So in this guide, we’ll discuss some detailed steps on how to boot Samsung Galaxy Y into Recovery Mode.

 Whenever you need to wipe data or flash any custom ROM, your device must be booted into recovery mode.
 It is therefore necessary that you know how to access the recovery mode.
-Normally the recovery mode can be entered by a combination of volume, home and power buttons.
-But now a days, most of the phones does not have the physical front buttons which makes the procedure of accessing the recovery mode a little bit different.
-But don’t worry as we’ll explain a detailed step by step procedure for accessing recovery mode on your smartphone.
-Whether it is the Stock or Custom Recovery, the procedure of booting into Recovery Mode remains the same.
+Nowadays, most of the phones do not have the physical front buttons which makes the procedure of accessing the recovery mode a little bit different.
+But don’t worry as we’ll explain a detailed step-by-step procedure for accessing recovery mode on your smartphone.

 There are different methods to boot your Galaxy Y into Recovery mode.
 The universal method is by pressing and holding the hard keys/buttons.
-But what if your button is not working or is broken.
-Don’t worry because it is still possible to boot your Galaxy Y into Recovery mode.
-Entering Galaxy Y into Recovery mode is one of the easiest tasks that any Android user can perform, as you just need to follow any of the instructions mentioned below.
-Here in this step by step guide, we’ll see four important methods on how to easily enter Galaxy Y into recovery mode with/without keys.
+Entering into Recovery mode is one of the easiest tasks that any Android user can perform, as you just need to follow any of the instructions mentioned below.
+Here in this step by step guide, we’ll see four important methods on how to easily enter into recovery mode with/without keys.

 How to Enter Samsung Galaxy Y into Recovery Mode

 Here we have mentioned 4 different techniques to boot Samsung Galaxy Y into Recovery mode.
-You can refer any one of them.
+You can refer to anyone of them.

 Method 1: Using Hard Keys

-Step 3: Just in few seconds, you’ll be presented with the Recovery Mode menu on your Samsung Galaxy Y.
+- Just in a few seconds, you’ll be presented with the Recovery Mode menu on your Samsung Galaxy Y.

 Method 2: Using ADB commands

-ADB and Fastboot is a versatile command line tool which lets you communicate with your phone when connected to PC (Windows, Mac or Linux) using a USB cable.
-With these commands you can perform various actions such as installing and debugging apps, backing up partitions and much more.
-Lets use this ADB and Fastboot method to boot Samsung Galaxy Y into Recovery mode.
+ADB and Fastboot is a versatile command-line tool that lets you communicate with your phone when connected to PC (Windows, Mac, or Linux) using a USB cable.
+With these commands, you can perform various actions such as installing and debugging apps, backing up partitions and much more.
+Let us use this ADB and Fastboot method to boot Samsung Galaxy Y into Recovery mode.

-Step 3: Connect your Galaxy Y to PC using standard USB cable.
+- Connect your Galaxy Y to PC using a standard USB cable.

 adb reboot recovery